Rachel Dettmann

 O Brien admits that thriving natural bio-diverse

-ecosystems do seem dependant on cycles of predation and extinction but suggests even this
+ecosystems do, however, also seem dependant on cycles of predation and extinction but suggests even this

 points to God’s good purpose as a mystery beyond our finite understanding, inducing proper